-Subject to applicable regulatory requirements, including the rules of the TSX, and except as provided below, the Board may, in its sole and absolute discretion and without Shareholder approval, amend, suspend, terminate or discontinue the 2017 Stock Option Plan and may amend the terms and conditions of Options granted pursuant to the 2017 Stock Option Plan.

-Without limiting the generality of the foregoing, the Board may make the following amendments to the 2017 Stock Option Plan, without obtaining Shareholder approval: (i) amendments to the terms and conditions of the 2017 Stock Option Plan necessary to ensure that the 2017 Stock Option Plan complies with the applicable regulatory requirements, including the rules of the TSX, in place from time to time; (ii) amendments to the provisions of the 2017 Stock Option Plan respecting administration of the 2017 Stock Option Plan and eligibility for participation under the 2017 Stock Option Plan; (iii) amendments to the provisions of the 2017 Stock Option Plan respecting the terms and conditions on which Options may be granted pursuant to the 2017 Stock Option Plan, including the provisions relating to the term of the Option and the vesting schedule; and (iv) amendments to the 2017 Stock Option Plan that are of a "housekeeping" nature.
+Subject to applicable regulatory requirements, including the rules of the TSX, and except as provided below, the Board may, in its sole and absolute discretion and without Shareholder approval, amend, suspend, terminate or discontinue the Stock Option Plan and may amend the terms and conditions of Options granted pursuant to the Stock Option Plan.
+Without limiting the generality of the foregoing, the Board may make the following amendments to the Stock Option Plan, without obtaining Shareholder approval: (i) amendments to the terms and conditions of the Stock Option Plan necessary to ensure that the Stock Option Plan complies with the applicable regulatory requirements, including the rules of the TSX, in place from time to time; (ii) amendments to the provisions of the Stock Option Plan respecting administration of the Stock Option Plan and eligibility for participation under the Stock Option Plan; (iii) amendments to the Stock Option Plan, including the provisions relating to the term of the Option and the vesting schedule; and (iv) amendments to the Stock Option Plan that are of a "housekeeping" nature.

-However, the Board may not, without the approval of the Shareholders, make amendments with respect to the following: (i) an increase to the 2017 Stock Option Plan maximum or the number of securities issuable under the 2017 Stock Option Plan; (ii) a reduction in the option price of an Option benefitting an insider; (iii) an extension to the term of Options (other than as a result of a blackout period extension) benefitting an insider; (iv) any amendment which would permit Options granted under the 2017 Stock Option Plan to be transferable or assignable other than to a permitted assignee and for normal estate settlement purposes; (v) changes to the insider participation limits; and (vi) amendments to the 2017 Stock Option Plan amendment provisions.
+However, the Board may not, without the approval of the Shareholders, make amendments with respect to the following: (i) an increase to the Stock Option Plan maximum or the number of securities issuable under the Stock Option Plan; (ii) a reduction in the option price of an Option benefitting an insider; (iii) an extension to the term of Options (other than as a result of a blackout period extension) benefitting an insider; (iv) any amendment which would permit Options granted under the Stock Option Plan to be transferable or assignable other than to a permitted assignee and for normal estate settlement purposes; (v) changes to the insider participation limits; and (vi) amendments to the Stock Option Plan amendment provisions.

-The Corporation does not currently have any other security based compensation arrangement.
+The Corporation does not currently have any other security-based compensation arrangement.